 Stock your stations with a variety of drinks to cater to individual tastes and preferences.
 Fruit juices, iced tea and even milk are good alternatives that may appeal to residents who don’t enjoy plain water.

 Don’t forget to include the following convenience items:

 - Straws may make drinking easier for some residents

 - Paper napkins keep things tidy by capturing condensation

 - A scoop or tongs for sanitary service of ice cubes

 Many fruits are at their best over the summer months and will give an extra boost of color and flavor to menus.
 Melon has a particularly high water content, but berries, citrus fruits, stone fruits and tropical fruits are all juicy options to explore.

 Outside of mealtime, snacks such as Jell-O cups and applesauce cups will feel right at home on a hydration station.
 And other tasty treats, like sherbet or popsicles, could replace cakes and cookies on your summer dessert menu.

-4. Turn Hydration into the Social Event!
+4. Turn Hydration into a Social Event, Even During COVID-19!

 Everyone loves an ice cream social!
 Consider offering soft-serve since it has a higher water content.
 Include an assortment of toppings and you’ve got a ready-to-go sundae bar.